-From Managers to Markets: Valuation and the Shareholder Wealth Paradigm
+From Managers to Markets: Valuation and Shareholder Wealth Maximization

 Understanding the role of valuation in shaping the incentives of the public corporation provides a new lens for understanding corporate purpose.
 If the transition to shareholder wealth maximization was driven by changes in valuation, it is possible that shifts in valuation methods could result in a new managerialism where managers of some companies can make meaningful commitments to consider stakeholder interests.